Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 Step 5 -- Connect Voice AI for Real Conversations

 Now your animated mascot needs a voice.
-The MascotBot SDK works with multiple voice AI providers, turning your animated mascot into an AI mascot capable of real conversation.
+The Mascotbot SDK works with multiple voice AI providers, turning your animated mascot into an AI mascot capable of real conversation.
 Here is the full working example using ElevenLabs, the most popular choice for talking mascot implementations.

 U